typo3-themes/themes/Documentation/Include/TypoScript/Constants/TemplatePageId.rst

 		integer

 	Description
-		Id of the page where the theme is selected
+		Id of the page where the theme is selected (automatically setted, readonly)

 	Default
 		*none*